BonsaiDen/lufa/README.md

     - Default argument for functions
     - Default return for functions(still unsure about this)
     - "setter" args for functions (needs some more thought)
+    - Return statements can be part of expressions?

 ## Lexer